Vergil9000/LoyalFans/README.md

 ![terminal](images/terminal.png)

 # Requirements
-Created with Python 3.9 but 3.8 ought to work as well.
+***Created with Python 3.9 but Python 3.8 ought to work as well***

-In the command line, run the following (*macOS users and (probably) Linux users should use pip3*):
+In the command line, run the following:

 `pip install -r requirements.txt`

+*macOS users and Linux users should use pip3*:

+`pip3 install -r requirements.txt`

 <details>
   <summary>FYI</summary>